2022 California Housing Legislation Highlights

 Parking

 SB 1067 (Portantino) No parking required for housing if at least 20% of the units are low or moderate income housing or housing for students, the elderly, or persons with disabilities, or if less than 20 units.
 Applies to sites within 1/2 mile of a major transit stop.
-Passed Senate 23–8
+Passed Senate 23–8.
+Held in Assembly committee after this bill was merged with AB2097

 AB 2097 (Friedman) No parking needed for housing, businesses, or other development within 1/2 mile of a major transit stop or high quality transit corridor.
-Passed Assembly 47–20
+Signed into law by the Governor.

 AB 2244 (Wicks) Reduction in parking requirements for sites with housing & religious buildings.
-Passed Assembly 76–0
+Signed into law by Governor on July 19, 2022

 Zoning

-AB 2011 (Wicks) Streamlined approval for housing with at least 15% affordable units and prevailing wage, located in commercial zones.
+AB 2011 (Wicks) Streamlined approval for housing with at least 15% affordable units and prevailing wage, located in commercial zones along major streets.
 Projects with 50 or more units also to provide apprenticeships and healthcare benefits for workers.
-Passed Assembly 48–11
+Signed into law by the Governor.

 AB 682 (Bloom) Density bonuses for cohousing with shared kitchens.
 Note that cohousing in this bill is defined as bedrooms with shared common areas, such as a residential hotel or dorm.
-Passed Assembly 52–8
+Signed into law by the Governor.

 SB 1369 (Wieckowski) Conversion of commercial, industrial, and public buildings to housing would be allowed by right in any zone.
 Inactive.
 Held in Committee

 AB 1551 (Santiago) Density bonus for mixed use commercial projects that include affordable housing.
-Passed Assembly 61–0
+Signed into law by the Governor.

 AB 2619 (Patterson) Making it easier to open a residential care facility for more than 6 people.
 Inactive.
 Held in Committee